 • If you wish to add a new checkbox to the end of the list, move your cursor to the end of the final checkbox line then press Enter or Return.
 Autoformat should create a new checkbox automatically.

-• If you wish to insert a new checkbox somewhere in the middle of the list, click on the step before the task you wish to add.
-Press enter or return.
-Autoformat should add a blank space with a checkbox in front of it.
-Fill the blank space with the task or step you wish to add.
+• If you wish to insert a new checkbox somewhere in the middle of the list, click on the step before the task you wish to add, and then press Enter or Return.
+Autoformat should add a blank space with a checkbox in front of it, fill the blank space with the task or step you wish to add.

-• If autoformat doesn’t work, you can add a new checkbox by clicking on the area you wish to put the new checkbox in, then clicking on Format on the top menu.
-Hovering on Bullets & numbering then Bulleted list will allow you to click on the checkbox format that will add a single checkbox.
+• If autoformat doesn’t work, you can add a new checkbox by clicking on the area you wish to put the new checkbox in, then clicking on Format > Bullets & numbering > Bulleted list will allow you to click on the checkbox format that will add a single checkbox.

-• You can change the checkboxes to checks by right-clicking on them then choosing the check symbol.
-On a Mac, you can use ctrl + click.
+• You can change the checkboxes to checks by right-clicking on them and then choosing the check symbol.
+On a Mac, you can use Ctrl + Click.

 Can I create a checklist in Google Sheets then copy and paste it in Google Docs?

 Not really.
-When you copy and paste cells in Google Sheets, you only duplicate the data contained inside the cells, and not the cells themselves.
-If you tried to copy a checklist on Google Sheets, instead of checkboxes, Google Docs will display the word TRUE for any checkboxes that have been toggled on and FALSE for each that are toggled off.
+When you copy and paste cells in Google Sheets, you only duplicate the data contained inside the cells and not the cells themselves.
+If you tried to copy a checklist on Google Sheets, instead of checkboxes, Google Docs would display the word TRUE for any checkboxes that have been toggled on and FALSE for each that is toggled off.

 You can use this data to subsequently create checkboxes via the Format menu, but duplicating checkboxes themselves can’t be done.

 A Handy Task Management Tool